How to get an identity card, driving licence and other local procedures for British nationals living in Ecuador.

 Since January 2000, the official currency is the US dollar.

 Ecuadorian food varies by region, with coastal dishes being based on seafood, cooked “platanos” (green bananas) and rice.
 Highland dishes are mainly beef, pork, chicken, and guinea pig and there is a wide range of soups, with rice, corn and potatoes as staples throughout the country.
 In the Amazon area, freshwater fish is popular.
 However, in major cities such as Quito, Guayaquil and Cuenca, a wide variety of international food restaurants are available.

 Spanish is the official language, and English is popular among its citizens, although not spoken by everyone.
 Ecuador is divided into 4 main regions (Coast, Andes (sierra), Amazon (rainforest) and the Galapagos Islands) and it has altogether 24 administrative provinces.
 Ecuador is a democratic country and there are presidential, parliamentary, regional and municipal elections every 4 years.

-- Getting married in Ecuador
+- getting married in Ecuador

-- Registering births in Ecuador
+- registering births in Ecuador

 - Ecuadorean Ministry of Foreign Affairs and Human Mobility

-- TURISMO: tourist information provided by Ecuador’s Tourism Ministry Office and Quito Turismo for Quito Municipality´s Tourist Office.
+- TURISMO: tourist information provided by Ecuador’s Tourism Ministry Office

 This information is provided as a general guide and is based upon information provided to the embassy by the relevant local authorities and may be subject to change at any time with little or no notice.
-The FCO and the British Embassy will not be liable for any inaccuracies in this information.
+The FCDO and the British Embassy will not be liable for any inaccuracies in this information.
 British nationals wishing to obtain any further information must contact the relevant local authority.